riot/compiler/README.md

 #### For babel users

 * babel - For `babel-core` v6.x - You must `npm install babel-preset-es2015-riot` too, for this to work.
+* babel - For `@babel/core` v7.x - You must set the option `"module": "false"` in order to compile your tags properly

 ### Known Issues